-Investors who like Diageo may say that its future is far brighter than the market average, therefore the inflated valuation is warranted.
+Investors who like Diageo may say that its future is far brighter than the market average, so the inflated valuation is warranted.
 However, forecasting the future is a dangerous game, especially when that optimism isn’t borne out by history.

 Diageo has grown by approximately 6.3% a year in the last decade.
-That’s a great performance, well above average with consistent dividend growth to reward shareholders.
-But over the same period the FTSE 100 has grown earnings and dividends by about 6.5% a year, with only slightly less consistency.
+That’s a great performance, well above average, with consistent dividend growth to reward shareholders.
+But over the same period, the FTSE 100 has grown earnings and dividends by about 6.5% a year, with only slightly less consistency.
 You can see the graph for the FTSE 100 below.

-FTSE 100 10 year results
+FTSE 100 10-year results

-While the FTSE 100 wavered, it did recover and dividend growth quickly resumed.
+While the FTSE 100 wavered, it did recover, and dividend growth quickly resumed.
 This leaves a few key questions for investors:

 Does Diageo really deserve a valuation twice that of the FTSE 100?
 Is Diageo’s 30% lower dividend income worth accepting in the hope of future gains?
 And finally, what might happen to that lofty valuation if Diageo had a bad year and missed its earnings forecast?

 You may ask yourself those questions and still decide that Diageo is a worthy investment.
 That’s fine.
 The point is that the questions need to be asked in the first place.